Amplifying the randomness of weak sources correlated with devices: SV-condition for no-signaling boxes and the relation between the true and the observed Bell value

-Let us now describe how the SV-condition for boxes assumption used in this paper differs from the assumptions in previous results.
-Firstly, note that as shown by the attack described in Section \ref{sec:motivation}, to retain the possibility of randomness amplification, one has to necessarily make some assumptions on the correlations between the source and the device.
-The intuition behind the possible assumptions is the following: the SV source should remain the SV source even if conditioned upon any possible event in the universe.
-In particular, it should remain an SV source when conditioned upon the outputs of any available devices.
-In other words, if we input a portion of bits from the SV source into a device, then any other portion of bits should still obey the SV source conditions.
+{Let us now describe how the SV-condition for boxes, assumed in this paper, differs from what has been assumed in other papers so far}.
+Firstly, note that to retain the possibility of randomness amplification, one has to necessarily make some assumptions on the correlations between the source and the device (cf. the attack in Section \ref{sec:motivation}).
+The intuition behind the possible assumptions is the following: no one in the world should get to know the value of the bits from the SV source better than up to $\varepsilon$ (of course without revealing the bits themselves), even if conditioned upon any possible event in the universe. {In particular, if we input a portion of bits from the SV source into any available device and record the outputs, then still any other portion of bits should obey the SV source condition.}

-A stronger assumption that one may consider, is that for an input to the device that is \textit{independent} of the SV source, when conditioned on the output, the source should remain an SV source.
-This condition is analogous to a similar condition on min-entropy sources, which is derived from the assumption by Chung, Shi and Wu (CSW) in \cite{Chung-Shi-Wu}.
+A stronger assumption that one may consider, is that for an input to the device that is \textit{independent} of the SV source, when conditioned on the output, the source should remain an SV source (see Fig. \ref{fig:scenario_SV2} on the left).
+This condition is analogous to a~similar condition on min-entropy sources, which is derived from the assumption by Chung, Shi and Wu (CSW) in \cite{Chung-Shi-Wu}.
 Namely, CSW consider a quantum scenario, where the device $D$ and the min-entropy source $S$ are correlated as in the cq-state $\rho_{SD}$,

 and they assume that the quantum conditional min-entropy $H_{\text{min}}(S|D)_{\rho}$ of the source conditioned on the device is greater than some constant $k$.
-This implies \cite{KRS} that for any POVM measurement $\{\mathcal{M}_s\}$ performed by an agent on the quantum register $D$, the probability of the agent correctly guessing $S$, $P_{\text{guess}}(S|D)$ is upper bounded.
-From no-signaling, it follows that the distribution $P(S=s)$ is the same for every measurement input $I = i$ so that the joint distribution of variables is of the form $P(O=o,I=i,S=s)=P(O=o|I=i,S=s)P(I=i)P(S=s)$.
+This implies (see \cite{KRS}) that for any POVM measurement $\{\mathcal{M}_s\}$ performed by an agent on the quantum register $D$, the probability of the agent correctly guessing $S$, $P_{\text{guess}}(S|D)$, is upper bounded.
 The assumption of Chung, Shi and Wu thus implies that for any input variable $I$ independent of the source $S$, the probability $P_{\text{guess}}(S|D)$ obeys

+for all $i$.
+Correlations between the source and the device are also limited by the condition similar to (\ref{eq:csw}) in the more recent paper by Chung, Shi and Wu \cite{chungNew}.